How to reduce returns on Shopify (without hurting conversion)

 - History of refund-method switches (asked for store credit, then escalated to cash)

-- First-order return with high-value item (common fraud entry)
+- First-order return with high-value item (common fraud entry point)

 A customer triggering 2+ signals is not your typical customer.
-Apply the stricter version of your policy (photos required, restocking fee, no cash refund — only store credit) on that customer without changing the default for the 97% who aren't abusing anything.
+Apply the stricter version of your policy (photos required, restocking fee, store credit only) on that customer without changing the default for the 97% who aren't abusing anything.

-This is what we built RefundSentry to do: score every return in under 2 seconds against 50+ signals, tag the risky customers automatically, leave the rest alone.
-Your return portal doesn't change; the scoring happens in the background.
-If you want to understand the signals in more depth, the Ultimate Guide to Shopify Return Fraud covers the full list.
+This is what we built RefundSentry to do.
+Score every return in under 2 seconds against 50+ signals, tag risky customers automatically, leave the rest alone.
+Your return portal doesn't change.
+The scoring runs in the background.
+For the full signal list, see the ultimate guide to Shopify return fraud.

 Key principle: the 97% who don't abuse your policy should never notice a change.
-The 3% who do should hit friction every single time.
-Done right, this lever reduces returns 5-12% with zero negative impact on legit conversion.
+The 3% who do should hit friction every time.
+Done right, this lever reduces returns 5% to 12% with zero hit to legitimate conversion.

-Policy changes work — but they cut conversion.
-Pull this lever only after the first three, and only for specific categories where fraud is clearly an issue.
+Policy changes work, but they cut conversion.
+Pull this lever only after the first three, and only for specific categories where fraud is clearly the issue.

 - Require photos for damage claims.
-Reduces INR/damage fraud 60-80%, no conversion impact.
+Reduces INR and damage fraud 60% to 80%, no conversion impact.
 Always a good trade.

-- Restocking fee on select high-risk categories (formalwear, luxury, limited-edition).
-Reduces wardrobing 30-50%, small conversion hit (2-4% on those specific categories).
-Good trade for categories with clear abuse.
+- Restocking fee on select high-risk categories (formalwear, luxury, limited edition).
+Reduces wardrobing 30% to 50%, small conversion hit (2% to 4% on those specific categories).
+Good trade where abuse is clear.

 - Store credit only on specific SKUs.
 Reduces refund losses, moderate conversion impact.
 Use only for specific abuse patterns.

-- Free returns → paid returns.
-Reduces returns 20-30%, cuts conversion 4-8%.
-Only pull this if margin is threatened.
+- Free returns to paid returns.
+Reduces returns 20% to 30%, cuts conversion 4% to 8%.
+Pull this only if margin is genuinely threatened.

 Never apply policy changes uniformly across the whole store if you can apply them by category or customer segment.
 A 30% return rate on formalwear deserves different treatment than a 30% return rate on dress shirts.